scspcommunity/Cyber-Sec-Resources/README.md

-# Cyber Security Resources by SCSP
+# Cyber Security Resources by SCSP - Updated!

 An organized list of resources including tools, blog-posts and how-to tutorials compiled and created by Seasoned Cyber Security Professionals community members.
+A one stop solution for all cybersecurity enthusiasts.

 [1.1]: https://i.ibb.co/tHpmq2T/facebook.jpg
 [1]: https://www.facebook.com/scspcommunity/